esarbanis/esarbanis.github.io/_posts/2017-04-01-reverse-engineering-middleware.md

 title: Reverse engineering a middleware
 ---

 There came a time that I had to write a middleware-like application using just `es6`.
-So, instead of re-inventing the wheel I decided to 'borrow' the api of a very well know middleware framework, namely [expressjs](https://expressjs.com).
+So, instead of re-inventing the wheel I decided to 'borrow' the api of a very well known middleware framework, namely [expressjs](https://expressjs.com).

 First things first, went to the [Getting Started](https://expressjs.com/en/starter/hello-world.html) page and grabbed the 'hello world' example: